daniel-alonso-sanchez/chef-jenkins-java/README.md

 # chef-jenkins-java

-Chef repo with jenkins and oracle java recipes
+Chef repo with recipes for managing installations of jenkins with oracle java 8

 At this moment, it adds basic security with the user 'admin' and installs the following list of plugins